whowell1/whowell1github.io/content/en/blog/Python_For_Security_Analysts.md

 During a recent triage, I had to brush up on my Python skills to try to automate some tasks that I had to do.
 Here are a few helpful Python scripts could be helpful for security professionals.
 This page will continue to be updated as I often times use the same scripts to manipulate data in similiar ways.

 This first script reads a file with IPs and gets the unique IPs and stores them into a set and prints them out.
+A set is a datatype unordered collection of UNIQUE datatypes.
 In the example below, the strip method is invoked twice, the first to remove spaces, and the second time to remove the [].
 This script can be modified to a users needs.
 In this case, the data was looked like: ["12.21.13.23"], with no other data.

 ```python
 cleaned_ips = set()